 Hey there!
 It’s Kira and I am back with a spooky project for the month of October using some of my favorite Cardstock Warehouse papers.

-- Cardstock Warehouse papers/pre-folded cards
+- Cardstock Warehouse Cardstock Papers and pre-folded cards

 - Ebony Colorplan 65lb